kvertacnik/Practical_Bioinformatics_Workshop/3_software.md

 # Software

 ## Installation
-The coding language a program is written in dictates how it is installed.
+The coding language a program is written in determines how the program is installed.

 A program's **source code** is the human-readable instruction set that programmers write (e.g., Python, R, C, C++). **Binary** is the machine-readable version of source code, where 0’s and 1’s represent machine code that the CPU can run.

 Programming languages can be broadly categorized into two types based on how they convert source code into binary.
 * An interpreted language (e.g., Python, R) uses an interpreter which reads the source code line by line and executes each line as it is read.
 The interpreter translates the source code into machine code at runtime.

 * A compiled language (e.g., C, C++) is converted into machine code before runtime.
-During "compiling", a compiler program converts the source code into an executable file.
+During "compiling", a compiler program converts the source code into an executable file (a file that runs a program).
 The compiled code is optimized for the specific hardware and operating system of the machine on which it is intended to run, e.g., macOS with Intel processor.

 ### Compiled languages: installing from source code
 1. Download the software package.
 They are often compressed in `.tar.gz` or `.gz` format; use `tar -xvf package.tar.gz` or `gunzip package.gz` to decompress.